iwfcv2023/iwfcv2023.github.io/pages/submission.md

 #### Paper Submission Format

 Submitting papers should be formatted with the following paper templates (Springer Computer Science Proceedings format).
-Formatting templates for MS-Word and LaTeX, as well as the link to Overleaf, are available: [Template file download link](#)
+Formatting templates for MS-Word and LaTeX, as well as the link to Overleaf, are available: [download link](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines)

 IW-FCV2023 accepts the following three paper types.
 * Full paper: 12-15+ pages